 Actinium Pharmaceuticals (ATNM) Gets a Buy Rating from H.C.
 Wainwright

 H.C.
-Wainwright analyst Joseph Pantginis reiterated a Buy rating on Actinium Pharmaceuticals (ATNM) on January 13 and set a price target of $65.00.
-The company’s shares closed last Tuesday at $8.06.
+Wainwright analyst Joseph Pantginis reiterated a Buy rating on Actinium Pharmaceuticals (ATNM) today and set a price target of $65.00.
+The company’s shares closed last Thursday at $8.61.

-According to TipRanks.com, Pantginis is a top 25 analyst with an average return of 46.6% and a 66.8% success rate.
-Pantginis covers the Healthcare sector, focusing on stocks such as Applied Genetic Technologies, Lineage Cell Therapeutics, and Catabasis Pharmaceuticals.
+According to TipRanks.com, Pantginis is a top 25 analyst with an average return of 50.2% and a 68.3% success rate.
+Pantginis covers the Healthcare sector, focusing on stocks such as Applied Genetic Technologies, Catabasis Pharmaceuticals, and Lineage Cell Therapeutics.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Actinium Pharmaceuticals with a $43.33 average price target, implying a 440.9% upside from current levels.
-In a report issued on December 29, JonesTrading also reiterated a Buy rating on the stock with a $40.00 price target.
+Actinium Pharmaceuticals has an analyst consensus of Strong Buy, with a price target consensus of $43.33.

 See today’s analyst top recommended stocks >>